JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 - If you decide to want to use `LUMAS3DS 9.0 Plugin Loader` alongside with `BOOTNTR` follow from the first step otherwise start at the second step!

 1. Make sure to disable the plugin loader from Rosalina if you're using the `boot.firm` of `Luma3DS with Plugin Loader`
-- Only BOOTNTR 3.3 works if you're using the `boot.firm` of `Luma3DS with Plugin Loader`
 2. Download `ActionReplay.rar`
 - Included in this repository or you can download from [here](http://gbatemp.net/threads/ctrpluginframework-blank-plugin.487729/)
 3. Make sure you already installed the latest `Boot9strap` and `Luma CFW` and have a firmware of 11.4 or higher.